How can we end hunger in America?

 $33 billion is not a small amount of money.
 But it’s also not a completely ridiculous amount of money to spend compared to what we already spend on hunger.
 The USDA estimates the federal government spent a little over $110 billion on SNAP benefits in 2023.
 So this would represent a 29% increase in SNAP spending if that was how the federal government decided to bridge that gap.

-How could we find $33 million?
+How could we find $33 billion?
 Well, let’s go to the Committee for a Responsible Federal Budget’s Debt Fixer tool.
 This is a fun tool that can be used to create your own federal budget using policy options estimated by the Congressional Budget Office.
 So lo and behold: here are 33 options that could be used to create a balanced-budget (or revenue-positive) end to hunger in the United States according to Debt Fixer.

 1. Limit annual defense spending growth to 1% (average savings of $51 billion per year)